aaajhs/Konnichiwa/docs/02_cloud_deployment/README.md

 This document outlines the design choices behind the current AWS infrastructure architecture, as well as the compromises made to stay within cost constraints.

 Load tests have been conducted to ensure the infrastructure is capable of meeting project requirements.
-For more details on the load tests, please refer to the [load test documentation](./load_test_results/README.md).
+For more details on the load tests, please refer to the [Load Test Results](./load_test_results/README.md) document.

 ## Caveats
 To keep the architecture within the AWS free tier limitations, the following compromises and workarounds were made: